CityofSantaMonica/SalarySchedules.Client/data/README.md

 Each `json` file corresponds to a single fiscal year's salary schedule.
 A salary schedule is made up of a number of components.

 ###The date the schedule was generated

 ```javascript
 "ReportRunDate": "\/Date(1277449200000)\/"
 ```

 ###The fiscal year of the schedule

+A fiscal year is defined by its start and end dates, and a short code.

 ```javascript
 "FiscalYear": {
   "StartDate": "\/Date(1246431600000)\/",